 EDUC 302 Diversity and Inclusion - A broad interdisciplinary examination of the school-society relationship in the United States and of the many issues embedded in this relationship including equal opportunity, students with special needs, human diversity, ideology, politics, and social change.
-Register for the Civil Rights test.
+Register for the Protecting Student & Civil Rights in the Educational Environment test.
 Prerequisites: 150, 230, and junior standing.
 4 credits.
 (IS or US, MWI)